Basics of multilevel modeling: handling grouped data in research and evaluation

 - Introduction to extensions of the two-level model: multilevel models with categorical outcomes, three level models, and cross classified models.

 We will be using HLM 7 for class demonstrations.
 You can download the HLM 7 student version at the SSI Scientific Software website.
-Please note that HLM only compatible with Windows.
+Please note that HLM is only compatible with Windows.
 I will also provide output, data, and syntax for SPSS, Stata, and SAS.Register